 I decided to make a chowder, a milk based soup, to offer the children something a bit different from a usual soup made with stock or water.
 I’m really glad I did as it went down well, in particular with four-year-old R, who is doing extremely well with trying new foods at the moment, helped along with a reward chart and some Avengers stickers.
-I blended the ingredients together, but you could keep half to one side and put them back in once you’ve blended it if you prefer.
+I blended the ingredients together, but you could keep half to one side and put it back in once you’ve blended it if you prefer.

-1 tbsp olive oil
+- 1 tbsp olive oil

-1 onion, chopped
+- 1 onion chopped

-1 tsp dried mixed herbs
+- 1 tsp dried mixed herbs

-salt and pepper to taste
+- salt and pepper to taste

 Heat the oil in a large pan.
 Add the onion, squash and mixed herbs and cook gently for 10-15 minutes until soft, taking care that the onion doesn't get too brown.

 Add the sweetcorn, milk, and some salt and pepper to taste.
 I tend to go easy on the salt, or leave it out all together, and then let the grown ups add their own at the table.

 Serve with bread, cheese on toast, or for a more authentic chowder, with crackers.